jrantane/apiaxle/_posts/2012-04-07-signing-requests.md

     $ ./bin/new-key.coffee --for-api=facebook 1234 --shared-secret=bob-the-builder

-Now the key `1234` must always carry with it a signed parameter, if it doesn't then Api Axle will throw an error and close the door on the request.
+Now the key `1234` must always carry with it a signed parameter, if it doesn't then ApiAxle will throw an error and close the door on the request.

 ## Signing a request as a client